noahlz/cosla/README.md

 ## Usage

 1. Inspect the example configuration file, `example.config.edn`.
 At a minimum, you'll need to edit your username, password and the JQL (Jira Query Language) clause to match you desired project.
-NOTE: You can export your password the environment variable `JIRA_SLA_PASSWORD`.
+NOTE: You can export your password the environment variable `COSLA_PASSWORD`.
 Cosla will detect and use that if present.

 2. Run one of the reports with: